FAQs

 • perform a procedure on tissue below the dermis, including starting an IV

-The ‘unregistered technologist’ or ‘assistant’ cannot perform any of the procedures listed above, even if the individual is working under the supervision of a CMRITO member
+The ‘unregistered technologist’ or ‘assistant’ cannot perform any of the procedures listed above, even if the individual is working under the supervision of a CMRITO registrant

 Sometimes students who have recently completed an approved educational program in medical radiation and imaging technology are hired as ‘unregistered technologists’ while their application for registration is being considered for approval by CMRITO.
 In this situation, the above restrictions still apply, and continue to apply until they are registered with CMRITO.